aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

     There are 2 log messages for this calculation
     Run 'verdi process report 98' to see them

-In the last part of the output of this command you can read that there are some log messages waiting for you, if you run ``verdi process report <pk>``.
+The last part of the output alerts you to the fact that there are some log messages waiting for you, if you run ``verdi process report <pk>``.

-Finally, after figuring out the invalid parameter from the calculation output, we can clear it out from the parameters dict and see if our calculation succeeds,
+Let's now correct our input parameters dictionary by leaving out the invalid key and see if our calculation succeeds:

 .. code:: python